sanketjpatel/song-recommender/README.md

 So we can recommend songs `A` and `D` to the new user.
 The order in which we recommend the songs is important.
 Song `D` belongs to both of `User1` and `User2`'s preferences, however song `A` only belongs to `User1`'s preference list.

 Hence, we first recommend `D`, and then recommend `A`.

+# Solution

+The naive approach that meets the expected output is detailed in [Naive.md](docs/Naive.md).

+You can have a more realistic recommender algorithm that combines the correlation score of a preference set and assigns rank to the recommended songs based on them.

+# Contributing

+Please submit issues/pull requests and we can collaborate :smile:

+Cheers!